Nite Ize DoohicKey Keychain Knife Review

 The knife is a lock-back.
 To unlock, press the unanodized area on the spine of the knife, and press the blade closed.

 It’s a very smooth mechanism.
 My pivot hasn’t needed to be adjusted, but it could be – there’s a Torx screw on both sides of the pivot.
-That said, the knife couldn’t be disassembled for cleaning or tweaking – as far as I can tell, the rest of the body (beside the pivot screw) are riveted together.
+That said, the knife couldn’t be disassembled for cleaning or tweaking – as far as I can tell, the rest of the body (besides the pivot screw) are riveted together.

 Build and Feel